caitlin-fin/Open-Pantry/README.md

 ## About

 This app aims to simplify the process of donating to your local foodbank.
-Utlising user location data or postcode input, upon opening the app the user will be shown a list of their 10 nearest foodbanks with the corresponding locations on a dynamic map.
+Utilising user location data or postcode input, upon opening the app the user will be shown a list of their 10 nearest foodbanks with the corresponding locations on a dynamic map.
 Clicking on an individual foodbank will take the user to a new page, where more detail about the foodbank is provided, as well as a list of the foodbanks specific needs.

+### APIs used

+- givefood.org.uk - 'the largest public database of UK food banks and the items they are requesting to have donated'

+- Google Maps

+- Postcode.io